Design & Installation

 Chandeliers are highly attractive ceiling lights that are commonly made from decorative metal.
-Gold, silver, brass copper and chrome Chandeliers are standard, coloured glass has become popular in recent years, there are endless designs available to suit all styles of home.
-Chandeliers can be heavy so are built to withstand their own weight, some may require additional support.
+Gold, silver, brass, copper and chrome Chandeliers are standard, coloured glass has become popular in recent years, there are endless designs available to suit all home styles.
+Chandeliers can be heavy, so they are built to withstand their own weight.
+Some may require additional support.

 Recessed lights sit inside the ceiling.
-Recesses are cut to the size of the light; each light has a ‘frame’ which grips into the ceiling.
+Recesses are cut to the size of the light; each light has a ‘frame’ that grips into the ceiling.
 The design makes recessed lights space-saving and friendly.
-Recessed lights have a decorative ‘trim’ exposed which creates the look of the light.
+Recessed lights have a decorative ‘trim’ exposed, which creates the look of the light.

 Flush lights sit against the ceiling.
 Useful when you want to save space, and recessed isn’t an option.
 Lots of bathroom lights are flush, incorporating a sealed design to keep dampness and moisture at bay.